-SIP ALG needs to be disabled as well as all other mechanisms that will alter SIP traffic, SIP headers, and SIP SDP information.
+SIP-ALG needs to be disabled as well as all other mechanisms (H323) that alter SIP traffic, SIP headers, and SIP SDP information.

 RTP bi-directional traffic needs to be allowed on UDP ports 12000-32000

 DHCP is required for any Mango devices on-premise.
-Static IP addresses may be used if they are set up and maintained by the customer's IT staff.
+If you need static IP addresses, we recommend using DHCP reservations.
+Otherwise, static IP addresses may be used if they are set up and maintained by the customer's IT staff.

 VLANs are supported but must be set up and maintained by the customer's IT staff.

-Network latency to Mango's hubs should be below 70 ms, but below 50 ms is recommended.
+Network latency to Mango's SBCs should be below 70 ms, but below 50 ms is recommended.